 However, as we noted in our review, the Glas has a great design, but many of these features only reach skin deep.
 Its actual thermostat features are more on par with the rest of today’s smart thermostats.
 The Glas offers schedule programming, occupancy sensors to detect people and set automatic schedules if you want, and compatibility with Alexa, Cortana, and Google Assistant.
 This compatibility includes built-in software, so you can actually talk to these voice assistants on the thermostat like Ecobee allows, although the quality won’t be as good as a dedicated speaker.

-Read our full review of the Johnson Controls GLAS.
+Read our full Johnson Controls GLAS review

 Research and buying tips